tersiswilvin/Roblox-Legacy-Old-Theme/README.md

 # Roblox Legacy Old Theme
-**[Roblox Legacy Old Theme](//userstyles.world/style/5399/)** is a theme for [stylus](https://add0n.com/stylus.html) (see [Installation](//github.com/tersiswilvin/Roblox-2019-Old-Theme#Installation) for installation details) that brings back the 2019 theme primarily from July - September 2019 with customizable options for the end user.
+**[Roblox Legacy Old Theme](//userstyles.world/style/5399/)** is a theme for [stylus](https://add0n.com/stylus.html) (see [Installation](//github.com/tersiswilvin/Roblox-2019-Old-Theme#Installation) for installation details) that brings back the 2019 theme primarily from June - September 2019 with customizable options for the end user.

 For upcoming updates and features you may try out the [experimental](//github.com/tersiswilvin/Roblox-2019-Old-Theme/raw/Release/Dev/Experimental/src/R19OTExperimental.user.css) channel, you're **not required** to install this.